j33l/TCS-CodeVita-practice-problems/A/problem desctiption.md

 --> Problem Description
 You are given an N x N grid of squares.
 Each square except the top left is filled with a positive integer.
 You start at the top left corner with a score of 0 and move to the bottom right square by moving either right by one square or down by one square.
-As you move to the new square, your score becomes [S/2] + k, where S was the score at your previous square and k is the number written in the current square.
+As you move to the new square, your score becomes `[S/2] + k`, where `S` was the score at your previous square and k is the number written in the current square.
 In the above, [x] is the largest integer which is not greater than x.
 Thus, [5] is 5, and [5.5] is also 5.
 Write a program to find the smallest score with which you can exit the grid.

 --> Constraints